 About Myopia Control

-Myopia, also called nearsightedness or shortsightedness, is the eye condition in which objects nearby or a short distance away are clear but objects that are far away are blurred.
-Caused by the eyeball being slightly too long, myopia affects more than a billion people around the world, including 42% of people 12-54 in the United States.
+Myopia, also known as nearsightedness or shortsightedness, is the eye condition in which objects nearby or a short distance away are clear but objects that are far away are blurred.
+Caused by the gradual elongation of the eyeball, myopia affects more than a billion people around the world, including 42% of people 12-54 in the United States.

-Myopia Control is a series of methods designed to slow the progression of myopia.
-At the Institute for Control of Eye Myopia, we are researching such controls as well as treatments that can be administered to children at an early age to proactively prevent myopia.
+Myopia Control describes methods used to slow the progression of myopia.
+At the Institute for Control of Eye Myopia, we provide references on these methods as well as a directory of doctors who specialize in myopia control and are trained to administer these treatments to children at an early age in order to proactively prevent myopia.

-Generally, the symptoms of myopia are permanent and cannot be cured once they have taken effect.
-To this end, Myopia Control research is designed to discover proactive means of treatment, including yearly eye exams starting at as young as five years old.
+Generally, the symptoms of myopia (blurry vision) are permanent and cannot be cured once they have taken effect.
+Myopia Control researchers attempt to discover proactive means of treatment, including yearly eye exams starting at as young as five years old.
+The earlier the problem is identified and treatment initiated the better the long term results are likely to be.

 There are four main treatments currently being used to control myopia with varying success.
 They are: